Parameters¶

 FROM analytics_adhoc.songoku_my_table AS mt

-In python Tasks
+In python Tasks¶

-Parameters are accessible to python tasks as well as properties of the task class with self.project_parameters, self.task_parameters and self.parameters, which are all python dictionaries. self.parameters is the most convenient one as it combines both project and task parameters in a single dictionary.
+self.parameters is the most convenient one as it combines both project and task parameters in a single

 python/task_python.py